The Apple T2 Chip and Secure Boot vs. Secure Data Erasure

 Secure boot ensures that the lowest levels of software aren’t tampered with and that only trusted operating system software loads at startup.

 While this provides great security for enterprises that use Macs throughout their organizations, including computer software companies, schools and universities and health organizations, it becomes an issue when those devices or the confidential or personal data on them reaches end-of-life.
-After all, today’s software-based erasure solutions, including Blancco Drive Eraser, rely on that bootup method to perform data sanitization.
+After all, today’s software-based erasure solutions, including older versions of Blancco Drive Eraser, rely on that bootup method to perform data sanitization.

 That presents a problem.